TheXaman/Emerald-Cross/FAQ.md

 ### Can I obtain the other Hoenn starters?
 Can I obtain the unchosen fossil?
 No, and there are no plans for those at the momment.

+### Can I evolve trade evolutions without trading?
+Not yet.
 ## Troubleshooting Savefiles, Emulators, and Flashcarts:

 ### Is my vanilla Emerald save compatible with Emerald Cross?